SADKILamiaa/Tips/README.md

 # Tips

-    1/ Couldn’t push my remote repositories from the command line, the command line threw this error ==> "Authentication Failed from the Command Line"
+   1/ Couldn’t PUSH my remote repositories from the command line, the command line threw this error ==> "Authentication Failed from the Command Line"

         Solution :
               Go to Settings ==> Developer Settings ==> Personal access token ==> Generate a new Personal Access Token ==> Paste the Personal Access Token into the           “Password”